-20 types of vacation homes [plus, tips on how to choose one]
+20 types of vacation homes for second-home buyers

 A luxury vacation home with a pool and deck.